middlegear/kenjitsu-api/README.md

 // how do i fox anime with many episodes not matching with episode data from anizip especially one piece and bleach ,naruto
-  // check on jikan meta formats and seasons input btw

-  // if input is in lowercase for anilist then capitalize it or do a matching system types;

-  /// do a max page , 40 for anilist  and max pages for jikan is 25 input validation

   /// normalize the duborsub